 - Most cases (80%) are bilateral and, of these, nearly all have a family history.

-- Occurs most often in adolescent group (complaining of rigid first toe)
+- It occurs most often in the adolescent group (complaining of rigid first toe).

-- Osteophytic swelling to the dorsum of the first metatarsophalangeal (MTP) joint
+- Osteophytic swelling to the dorsum of the first MTP joint.

 - Joint space narrowing